locie/pySIP/doc/content/quickstart.rst

     cd pysip
     pip install .

-Note that the last two options need git to be installed on your system.
+Note that these two options need git on your system.

 Usage
 -----